Vietnam

 Business entities in Vietnam are allowed to set up a tax-deductible R&D Fund.
 Enterprises can appropriate up to 10% of annual profits before tax to the fund.
 Various conditions apply.

-In May 2024, the Ministry of Planning and Investment (MPI) released a draft decree on the establishment of an investment support fund for public comment.
+In December 2024, the government issued a decree on the establishment of an investment support fund for public comment.

-Taxpayers that qualify requirements in terms of revenue or investment capital in the high-tech industries can have access to grant support from the fund.
-The fund is proposed to be operational in 2024 and available to taxpayers’ financial years that start on or after 1 January 2024.
+Taxpayers that qualify in terms of revenue or investment capital in the high-tech industries can have access to grant support from the fund.
+The fund is applicable for the financial year 2024 onwards.

 Green incentives